eSolia/blog.esolia.pro/src/posts/20250605-what-is-microsoft-copilot-en.md

 category: Microsoft-365
 tags:
   - Copilot
-  - AIAssistant
+  - AI-Assistant
   - Efficiency
-  - AIandWork
+  - AI-at-Work
 comments: {}
 ---
 In recent years, various types of generative AI have evolved and are attracting attention from the public.
-This time, we will introduce basic information about Microsoft Copilot, a generative AI tool developed by Microsoft, its fee structure, how to use the free version, and examples of how to use it.
+This time, we will introduce basic information about **Microsoft Copilot**, a generative AI tool developed by Microsoft, its fee structure, how to use the free version, and examples of how to use it.

 <!--more-->